A Geodesic Dome…what is that?

 A geodesic dome is a building based on the geometry of a geodesic sphere.
 It is a hemispherical thin-shell structure and its triangular elements are rigid and distribute the stress throughout the structure.
 Thus the domes give the strongest, most robust and largest volume of space, for the least surface area compared to any other accommodation structure.

 The triangular elements are made of galvanised steel and held together by aluminium bolts.
 The way the triangular elements are connected together causes them to create a beautiful dome shape with huge height and room.
 With its heat resistant thick PVC skin pulled tight across the triangular skeleton, a geodesic dome looks almost space.

 A little history for the techies (Wiki)

-The first dome that could be called “geodesic” in every respect was designed after World War 1 by Walther Bakersfield, chief engineer of the Carl Zeiss optical company, for a planetarium to house his planetarium projector.
+The first dome that could be called “geodesic” in every respect was designed after World War 1 by Walther Bakersfield, chief engineer of the Carl Zeiss optical company, for the purpose of housing his planetarium projector.
 A first, small dome was patented, constructed by the firm of Dykerhoff and Wydmann on the roof of the Zeiss plant in Jena, Germany.
 A larger dome, called “The Wonder of Jena”, opened to the public in July 1926.
 Some 20 years later, R. Buckminster Fuller named the dome “geodesic” and went on to develop ideas for its use.
 Although Fuller was not the original inventor, he is credited with the U.S. popularization of the idea, for which he received a U.S. patent in 1954.
-[Picture 3 – geodesic dome]

 Constructing and preparing a Geodesic Dome